SavantD/B-S/README(WithoutImages).md

  - The Database schema/tables are created upon application bootstrap.
 So running DDL statements manually is unnecessary.
  -  org.slf4j.Logger has been used for logging purposes.
 (At Controller & Service levels.)
  - JPQL has been utilized in some cases where querying with join columns were required.
+ - Lombok was not used in this case.